Share this story!

 Depending on the company you select to buy your windows from and any extra costs you might incur because of customisation or size, these costs could become much higher.

-Our sash windows costs can be determined using our sash windows cost calculator.
-It’s an easy to use the tool, which guides you through the different sizes and customisation options we offer.
+Our vertical slider costs can be determined using our sash windows cost calculator.
+It’s an easy-to-use tool, which guides you through the different sizes and customisation options we offer.
 Additionally, it’s an easy way of getting an accurate price efficiently based on the window specification and service you require.

-Nowadays, a wide variety of sash windows are produced with double glazing out of wood or uPVC.
+Nowadays, a wide variety of Victorian sliders are produced with double glazing out of wood or uPVC.

 Both types of sash window materials have advantages and disadvantages, but in general, homeowners will choose uPVC because it is more practical, requires less upkeep, and never needs to be repainted.